wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 1. Start IE. You should see a message that **Internet Explorer Enhanced Security Configuration is not enabled**.

-### Task 8: Download and install Visual Studio code 2019
+### Task 8: Download and install Visual Studio Code 2019

 1. Download and install **Visual Studio Community 2019** edition at https://visualstudio.microsoft.com/downloads/ **Visual Studio Community 2019** is free for students, open-source contributors, and individuals.